 Connecticut has two land conservation goals for 2023:

-State grants helped municipalities and land trusts acquire or protect 435 acres through the Open Space and Watershed Land Acquisition Grant Program in 2019.
-An additional 1,070 acres were protected through DEEP’s involvement with “other” conservation efforts in the state.
+In addition to its own land acquisitions, State grants helped municipalities and land trusts acquire 1,443 acres through the Open Space and Watershed Land Acquisition Grant Program, nearly one-third more than in 2017.

 Many acres also are preserved each year by municipalities and land trusts without state grants, but that information is not reported to the state.
 The oft-cited estimate that Connecticut has achieved about 74 percent of its goal is inaccurate.
 A review by the Council in 2015 of published landholdings of land trusts showed nearly 60,000 acres held in fee and close to 30,000 in easements -- far more land than what is included in most published estimates.
 There is, however, no accurate, current census of all the preserved properties in the state.

 The absence of an accurate inventory of protected land in Connecticut is a serious deficiency.
 DEEP had been collecting data from municipal records in a sequential fashion for 14 years; that effort almost certainly will not be completed, and in any event the earliest-collected data is well out of date.
 To make land preservation more strategic and cost-effective, Connecticut needs a reliable and up-to-date registry of the protected lands.
 An Act Concerning the State's Open Space Plan, adopted in 2012, should eventually lead to an accurate tally of preserved lands, but progress has been slow.
 DEEP has launched a registry portal as a pilot.